akshiv/phys408FourierOptics/LabNoteBook.md

 From this we can assume that on the screen there is  12.28 mm/peak using the magnification we found before, we can determine that at the wire mesh this corresponds to a distance of 1.89 mm/peak

-8. What wire spacing do these spatial frequencies correspond to?

 9. How does this compare to what you expect?